Hoschedé (1)

 Monday, February 23, 2015

 débâcle: the violent flood that follows when the river ice melts in spring In the winter of 1879-1880 the weather was unusually stormy and cold.
 All along the Seine there were record quantities of snow and ice.
 That winter, Claude Monet was at Vétheuil, a village near Argenteuil and to the northwest of Paris.
 Monet was living in straitened circumstances with his children; his beloved wife Camille had died earlier that year, in September.
 The remaining Monets were sharing a household with Alice Hoschedé and her children.
-The winter was so [...] more
+The winter was [...] more